Givental-type reconstruction at a non-semisimple point: Computing the -matrix

 Using the selection rule we have:

 One can check that the desired linear change of the variables is given by $u_0 = t_0-t_1+t_2-t_3$, $u_1 = t_0+t_1+t_2+t_3$, $u_2 = -t_0+t_2- \im(t_1-t_3)$, $u_3 = -t_0+t_2+\im(t_1-t_3)$.

 \end{proof}

-Recall from Corollary~\ref{c:nonequivlimit} that we obtain FJRW theory in genus zero as the non--equivariant limit of the twisted theory.
+Recall from Corollary~\ref{c:nonequivlimit} that we obtain FJRW theory in genus zero as the non-equivariant limit of the twisted theory.
 In order to obtain the twisted theory, we use the following proposition.
+Recall that the Bernoulli polynomials are defined by the equation

 \begin{proposition} Recall the numbers $i_k(h)$ and $q_k$ from Section~\ref{section: twistedTheory}.
-Consider the upper--triangular group element $R^{tw}$ acting diagonally:
+Consider the upper-triangular group element $R^{tw}$ acting diagonally: